 Office of Federal Contract Compliance Programs (OFCCP)

-Federal Contractor Selection System (FCSS) - Questions and Answers
+Federal Contractor Selection System (FCSS) – Frequently Asked Questions

 - What scheduling cycle does OFCCP use for the FCSS?

 - How many establishments are on the current Scheduling List?

 - How many industries are represented on the current Scheduling List?

 - How many companies are represented on the current Scheduling List?

 - How many Corporate Management Compliance Evaluations (CMCE) are included in the current Scheduling List?

 - How does OFCCP select federal contractor establishments for a compliance evaluation?